Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 St Andrews Cathedral| ©Conall

-Although it's close to Edinburgh, the commute can get cumbersome on public transportation.
+Your big question will be, how to plan the whole trip?
+Although St. Andrews is close to Edinburgh, the journey can be quite a hassle by public transport.
 On the other hand, the sometimes unavoidable delays can limit your time to discover this university town.
 If you do not want this to happen, my advice is always to book an organized tour from Edinburgh.
-They cost about 50€ and you will make the trip quickly (in about two hours), and without unforeseen events, in a shared coach with other travelers.
+They cost about 50€ and you will make the trip quickly (in about two hours), and without incident, in a shared coach with other travelers.

-Plus, in most cases, your driver will act as your guide for the day, so you'll get a much better understanding of the stories that run through St Andrews.
-Although they do not always include entrance fees to places such as the Cathedral, the largest in Scotland, these tours follow a fairly complete itinerary so you won't miss anything.
+In addition, in most cases, your driver will act as a guide during the day, so you will get to know much better the stories around St Andrews.
+Although they do not always include entrance fees to places such as its Cathedral, the largest in Scotland, these tours follow a fairly complete itinerary so you won't miss anything.

 The value for money of these tours is very interesting, especially because of the 10 hours that the tour lasts, you will have more or less 3 hours to move at your own pace and not feel that you are all day adapting to the group.